tyeckh/BC2406-Analytics-I-Visual-Predictive-Techniques/README.md

 Methane, a potent greenhouse gas, has garnered global attention for its role in climate change.
 As part of international sustainability efforts, Saudi Aramco aims to reduce its environmental footprint.
 This project, conducted as part of the Nanyang Technological University Business School Coursework, serves as a Proof of Concept for Aramco.

 ### Objectives
-The project utilizes data-driven predictive modeling to address methane emissions effectively.
-Employing statistical analysis and advanced modeling techniques, we forecast emissions and propose actionable reduction steps.
+This project provides a data-driven solution to reduce methane emissions in the oil and gas industry, focusing on Saudi Aramco.
+Utilizing predictive modeling techniques, including Linear Regression, CART, and Random Forest, the project aims to forecast methane emissions and propose effective reduction strategies.
-The statistical analysis and modeling technique includes linear regression, logistic regression, Classification and Regression Tree (CART) and random forest.

 ### Three-Tiered Approach
 **Assessing Acceptability**: Benchmarking predicted emission levels against industry standards.
 **Tackling Significant Variables**: Identifying and strategizing actions to address key contributing factors.
 **Scenario Testing**: Utilizing predictive models to optimize emission reduction strategies.

 ### Key Findings